Baldur's Gate II: Shadows of Amn: Critical reviews

 Baldur's Gate II received critical acclaim upon its release, and is listed as the eight highest-scoring PC game on the review aggregator Metacritic (as of August 2024).
-GameSpot's reviewer stated that, while it is a long game, its fine points are what make it so great, and that it was in a class by itself.
+GameSpots reviewer stated that, while it is a long game, its fine points are what make it so great, and that it was in a class by itself.
 IGN concluded with a similar sentiment, saying that the game was incomparable and without peers.
 Though extolling the game immensely and finding only small issues, Computer Gaming Worlds reviewer noted that he would not trap himself with the "best RPG ever" phrase, but conceded that it "certainly ranks up there with greats like Fallout, Planescape: Torment, and Betrayal at Krondor".
 Eurogamer lavished much praise upon Baldur's Gate II, and noted that "the story and quests are captivating, the gameplay tried and tested, and the overall feel is professional and entertaining".
 David Simkins reviewed the PC version of the game for Next Generation, rating it five stars out of five, and wrote that "Baldur's Gate II raises the bar for PC RPGs, elevating the genre to a new level".

 GameSpot and IGN felt the game was superior to its predecessor, Baldur's Gate.
 Computer Games Magazine and Gameplanet noted that it improved upon Baldur's Gate in almost every way.
 "Polish" or "polished" was a description applied to the game by some reviewers.
 RPGamer, somewhat more critical of the game than others, concluded: "Maybe it's a bit thin in some areas, but it's still an exemplary game that is well worth the time invested".